Indian Regional Navigation Satellite System: Indian Atomic clock

+The clocks are utilised by the NVS series of satellites.
+As part of the Times Dissemination Project, which is overseen by the Ministry of Consumer Affairs, Food, and Public Distribution, NavIC will take the position of GPS as the reference time provider at the National Physical Laboratory of India from 2025.

+NavIC chip

+In accordance with the range requirements for NavIC for both military and commercial applications, Defence Research and Development Organisation, through the Technology Development Fund scheme, has commissioned Accord Software and Systems, to build a tailored and flexible IRNSS Network Timing system domestically.
+Using NavIC data, the receiver chip will obtain and distribute Indian time for navigation.
+India currently depends on the US for this service.

 In 2020, Qualcomm launched four Snapdragon 4G chipsets and one 5G chipset with support for NavIC.
 NavIC is planned to be available for civilian use in mobile devices, after Qualcomm and ISRO signed an agreement.
 To increase compatibility with existing hardware, ISRO will add L1 band support.
 For strategic application, Long Code support is also coming.

+On December 7, 2023, Qualcomm revealed that select chipset platforms will enable NavIC L1 signals.
+The Qualcomm location suite, supports up to seven satellite constellations simultaneously and allows for faster Time to First Fix (TTFF) position acquisition for enhanced location-based services.
+It also makes use of all of NavIC's L1 and L5 signals for precise positioning.
+In the second half of 2024, Qualcomm chipset platforms will add further support for the NavIC L1 signals, and in the first half of 2025, commercial products that support the NavIC L1 signals should be available for sale.

 Time-frame

 In April 2010, it was reported that India plans to start launching satellites by the end of 2011, at a rate of one satellite every six months.
 This would have made NavIC functional by 2015.
 But the program was delayed, and India also launched 3 new satellites to supplement this.

 Seven satellites with the prefix "IRNSS-1" will constitute the space segment of the IRNSS.
 IRNSS-1A, the first of the seven satellites, was launched on 1 July 2013.
 IRNSS-1B was launched on 4 April 2014 on-board PSLV-C24 rocket.
 The satellite has been placed in geosynchronous orbit.
 IRNSS-1C was launched on 16 October 2014, IRNSS-1D on 28 March 2015, IRNSS-1E on 20 January 2016, IRNSS-1F on 10 March 2016 and IRNSS-1G was launched on 28 April 2016.

 The eighth satellite, IRNSS-1H, which was meant to replace IRNSS-1A, failed to deploy on 31 August 2017 as the heat shields failed to separate from the 4th stage of the rocket.
 IRNSS-1I was launched on 12 April 2018 to replace it.